 Happy Birthday Herbie Hancock: Performing Live Through The Decades

-First is a clip from Stockholm, Sweden in 1963 featuring Hancock on piano with the Miles Davis Quintet featuring the legendary trumpeter, saxophonist Wayne Shorter, bassist Ron Carter and drummer Tony Williams.
+First is a clip from Stockholm, Sweden in 1963 featuring Hancock on piano with the Miles Davis Quintet comprised of the legendary trumpeter, along with saxophonist Wayne Shorter, bassist Ron Carter and drummer Tony Williams.
 The video captures their performance of “Agitation,” which they later recorded for the 1965 album E.S.P., watch:

 In 1974 Hancock released the landmark fusion LP Head Hunters showcasing a funk-forward stylistic shift.
 That same year Hancock and The Headhunters band featuring saxophonist Bennie Maupin, bassist Paul Jackson, drummer Mike Clark and percussionist Bill Summers appeared live on the German music program Musikladen where they played the LP’s opening track “Chameleon,” which can be seen below: